Bradfield/algos/book/analysis/introduction.md

 Sum is 50005000, required  0.0019360 seconds
 ```

-It seems like the running time is fairly consistent and takes an average of
+It seems like the running time is fairly consistent, averaging about 0.0019
-0.0019 seconds to perform the actual calculation.
-What if we repeat this
+seconds to perform the actual calculation.
+What if we repeat this process for
-process for the first 100,000 integers?
+the first 100,000 integers?

 ```
 >>> for i in range(5):